 Instructional uses of technology are dynamic, not static.
 Computer, visual, and audio assisted instruction help to make learning more vivid and memorable.
-Students develop and/or demonstrate competency in word processing, spreadsheets, databases, presentation programs, and internet research.
+Students develop and/ or demonstrate competency in word processing, spreadsheets, databases, presentation programs, and internet research.
 Prerequisites: EDU200; EDU201; admission to the education program; 2.50 GPA.

-EDU236UZ • Exploring British Education (occasionally interim) 3 credits and Culture
+EDU236UZ • Exploring British Education and Culture